-- (2) If the Minister is satisfied that the school meets the requirements of section 159, the Minister may - (a) approve the withdrawal; and - (b) register the school as a non-system school as from a day specified by the Minister. - (3) The Minister is not to take action under subsection (2) in respect of a school without first - (a) informing the governing body of the relevant system of the notice given under subsection (1); and - (b) giving the governing body a reasonable opportunity to make submissions on it.
+- (1) The person or body of persons that has the ownership of a school that is a member of a school system may give notice to the Minister that the school wishes to withdraw from the system and apply for registration as a non-system school. - If the Minister is satisfied that the school meets the requirements (2) of section 159, the Minister may - approve the withdrawal; and - (b) register the school as a non-system school as from a day specified by the Minister. - The Minister is not to take action under subsection (2) in respect (3) of a school without first - informing the governing body of the relevant system of the notice given under subsection (1); and - giving the governing body a reasonable opportunity to make submissions on it.